MaxHalford/sorobn/README.md

 ```

-Note that in this case you do not have to call the `prepare` method, as it is done for you implicitely.
+Note that in this case you do not have to call the `prepare` method because it is done for you implicitely.

 ### Structure learning